Aharonov-Bohm effect with an effective complex-valued vector potential: Results

-As already discussed in the introduction, it should be noted that, in other gauges, the manner for which entanglement between the moving charge and the cylinder is different.
-However these alternative descriptions correspond the choice of different coordinates for the cylinder, i.e., different frames.
-This feature is consistent with the results from Ref. \citep{giacomini2019quantum}, where it was shown that superposition and entanglement are frame dependent.
+As a consequence of the quantization in other gauges already mentioned, the entanglement between the moving charge and the cylinder is described differently in distinct gauges.
+These alternative descriptions correspond to different choices of reference frames.
+This feature is consistent with results showing that superposition and entanglement are frame-dependent~\cite{aharonov1984quantum, angelo2011physics, giacomini2019quantum}.